 Internoise 2020 in Korea was held as an e-congress and the committee made it possible for all the attendees to access papers and pre-recorded presentations whenever they wanted to.
-An impressive platform with papers, presentations, chat rooms, videos, e-exhibition and sponsor’s opportunities was open for 2 weeks and a lot of excellent material was accessible.
+An impressive platform with papers, presentations, chat rooms, videos, e-exhibition, and sponsor opportunities was open for 2 weeks and a lot of excellent material was accessible.
+Dental clinics was yet on the agenda!

 Session chairs pulled it off perfectly and chat rooms during the live sessions were busy.
 Having the opportunity to ask questions to the authors/presenters during the actual presentation and not ‘just’ in the following short Q&A made the presentations livelier and you had a feeling of really being at a conference – where ‘mingling’ suddenly happened online.